SandipFromPokhara/coding_marathon3/evaluation/self-assessment/olga.md

 # Self-Assessment

-- **Member name:** *write your name here*
+- **Member name:** *Olga*
-- **Contribution area:** *briefly describe what part of the project you worked on (e.g., frontend component, backend route, database schema, etc.)*
+- **Contribution area:** *Frontend development – implemented pages, routing, and authorization features across API-V1 and API-V2.*

 ---

 ### 1. Functionality
 - **Does the code meet the requirements?**
-  - [ ] Does it implement all specified features you were responsible for?
+  - [Y] Does it implement all specified features you were responsible for?
-  - [ ] Are edge cases handled (e.g., invalid data, duplicates)?
+  - [Y] Are edge cases handled (e.g., invalid data, duplicates)?
-  - [ ] Are there any bugs or unexpected behaviors?
+  - [N] Are there any bugs or unexpected behaviors?

 - **Integration**
-  - [ ] Does your code work correctly with other parts of the application?
+  - [Y] Does your code work correctly with other parts of the application?
-  - [ ] Are inputs and outputs managed appropriately?
+  - [Y] Are inputs and outputs managed appropriately?

 ---

 ### 2. Code Quality
 - **Readability**
-  - [ ] Is your code easy to understand for other developers?
+  - [Y] Is your code easy to understand for other developers?
-  - [ ] Are variable and function names descriptive and meaningful?
+  - [Y] Are variable and function names descriptive and meaningful?

 - **Reusability**
-  - [ ] Can your code or parts of it be reused elsewhere in the application?
+  - [Y] Can your code or parts of it be reused elsewhere in the application?
-  - [ ] Is logic modular and separated from unrelated concerns?
+  - [Y] Is logic modular and separated from unrelated concerns?

 - **Comments and Documentation**
-  - [ ] Are there comments explaining complex logic?
+  - [Y] Are there comments explaining complex logic?
-  - [ ] Is there documentation for how to use your code unit?
+  - [Y] Is there documentation for how to use your code unit?

 ---

 ### 3. Performance
 - **Efficiency**
-  - [ ] Are there any unnecessary operations or performance bottlenecks?
+  - [N] Are there any unnecessary operations or performance bottlenecks?
-  - [ ] Is the code optimized for larger datasets or high traffic (if applicable)?
+  - [Y] Is the code optimized for larger datasets or high traffic (if applicable)?

 ---

 ### 4. Overall Assessment
 - **Strengths**
-  - List the strengths of your contribution.
+  - Successfully implemented multiple frontend pages across different API versions.
+  - Integrated authorization logic and routing cleanly.
+  - Code is modular, readable, and easy for other developers to extend.

 - **Areas for Improvement**
-  - List areas where your code could be improved.
+  - Could improve form validation with more comprehensive edge case handling.

 - **Action Plan**
-  - Outline specific steps to address the areas for improvement.
+  - Add more detailed input validation and error handling.

 ---

 ### 5. Additional Notes
-- Add any other relevant observations or feedback about your contribution.
+- Working across two API versions helped improve adaptability and debugging skills.
+- Collaboration with backend team was effective in resolving API integration issues.